dohooo/react-native-table-component/readme.md

 | <b>widthArr</b>   | Array | Width per column. | `[]` |
 | <b>heightArr</b>  | Array | Height per line. | `[]` |

+---

 <br/><br/>

-`Notice`
+## Notice

 + Cells in Col and Cols components do not support adaptive height.
-+ Cell components use the margin property to control the inner margins, and do not use padding
++ Please set the magin value in the textStyle property to adjust the padding and do not use the padding.
 + If parent element is not table element, you should add the type of borderstyle.

 ```jsx